 Instead, based on a survey of your investing goals and risk tolerance, Wealthsimple Invest provides a diversified portfolio based on your answers, making it easy to start investing without any hassle.

 While there are no charges for deposits, withdrawals, or monthly fees, Wealthsimple Invest does charge a management fee.
-The fee depends upon which of the three plans you choose to invest in.
+The fee depends on which of the three plans you invest in.

-In addition to the three portfolios mentioned above, Wealthsimple Invest also provides a Halal portfolio as well as a socially responsible one.
+In addition to the three portfolios mentioned above, Wealthsimple Invest also provides a Halal and socially responsible portfolioa.
 According to their website, the Halal portfolio is meant for investors that comply with Islamic law, meaning:

 - Investments regularly screened by Shariah scholars